 Once inside the application portal, students must select the name of their country of residence and follow the instructions given for that particular country.

 If the instructions require that all academic institutions attended submit their transcripts to ECE for evaluation, it is the student’s responsibility to notify the educational institutions and follow-up with them to ensure that the documents have been submitted.

 If the student is currently attending an institution, Bethune-Cookman University will require the student to submit an evaluation of their final transcript inclusive of all courses taken prior to enrolling in our institution.

-All international students with fewer than 24 transferable postsecondary level credits must submit an ACT or SAT score report directly to Bethune-Cookman University prior to consideration.
+All postsecondary students with fewer than 28 transferable credits must also submit an evaluation of high school transcripts, ACT or SAT score report directly to Bethune-Cookman University prior to consideration.
 For more information on these examinations, please contact the testing companies directly.